 Below are situations where vetted communities inside your company are directly affected by and dependent on your portal.

-- When your primary audience inside the company is communicators, before an API is launched even internally, the specification requires an explanation.
+- When your primary audience inside the company are communicators, before an API is launched even internally, the specification requires an explanation.

 - Productivity goes down when the portal is down.
 Consider when Amazon’s API Portal is down, consumers such as data scientists looking to integrate with their APIs cannot reach the documentation.